 The turning point came when they set up their first industrial kitchen with walk-in cool rooms.
 It was a big step and a significant financial investment.

-“We spent every penny we had getting it up and running, and nothing on fallback systems,” said Katherine.
+“We spent every penny we had to get it up and running, and nothing on fallback systems,” Katherine says.
 “One Friday night, we finished cooking everything we needed to, shut the doors, went home and there was a refrigeration failure.”